Military Divorce Lawyers in Washington

 If a military parent cannot spend as much time with their child due to deployment or other military-related absence, this cannot be used against them in a child custody case.
 Additionally, this law created a procedure for military parents to regain custody after they return from deployment.

-Meet with Our Washington Military Divorce Attorneys
+Contact Our Washington Military Divorce Attorneys Today

 Our military divorce lawyers are equipped with specialized knowledge and skills, work with service members from all branches of the military, and are prepared to guide you through this complex area of law.